storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-register-an-ip-asset.md

 ---
-title: Register an NFT as an IP Asset
+title: Register an IP Asset
-excerpt: ''
+excerpt: Learn how to Register an NFT as an IP Asset in Solidity.
 deprecated: false
 hidden: false
 metadata: